 Reason in the strict sense and in the broad sense

-This is something that is better understood from Thomas Aquinas, who distinguished between reason in the strict sense and reason in the broad sense.
+This is something that is better understood by Thomas Aquinas, who distinguished between reason in the strict sense and reason in the broad sense.
 In the strict sense, “reason” is the function of the intellect that is implemented through thought and discourse; in the broad sense, it is the set of intellective powers, i.e. of all those faculties independent of matter.
 While the first sense allows unborn children to be denied estatus personae, the second includes them, since they possess the structure or functional unit of the intellective powers that Aquinas called mind or spirit, and which we identify with the soul or substantial form.
 The spirit – reason in the broad sense – is the higher power of the soul, i.e. the substantial form of the person.

 Mens non est una quae dam potential praeter memoriam, intelligentiam et voluntatem; sedest quoddam totum potentiale comprehendens haec tria.

 Richard of St Victor, for his part, defines the person as “Existens per se solum juxta singularem quamdam rationalis existentiae modum” (something that exists by itself in the singular form of rational existence).
 From this perspective, the rationality that confers the category of person (personal status) would be a mode of existence.
 And although the essence or “way of being” of persons is to have a rational nature, their condition of possibility of personal recognition is the esse, i.e. the “to be”.
 Existence — we stress — and not essence.
 Because in all reality, as we know, it distinguishes between that “which is” (the ente) and the “being” itself which makes that entity what it is and is given a different name, i.e. its essence.